OnionIoT/documentation/docs/bootloader/upgrading-bootloader.md

     - serial command line
     - ethernet port
     - reset button (GPIO38)
+    - Note: Access to all of the above is provided on the Omega2 Eval Boards
 - A host computer
 - Ethernet Cable
 - USB cable to connect to the Omega